tensorfactory/PiFaceCam/README.md

 ## PiFaceCam
 ### Facial Recognition for Raspberry Pi
 #### Overview
-PiFaceCam is a facial recognition API for Raspberry Pi (Tested on Pi3 Model B+ and Pi4).
+PiFaceCam is a facial recognition API for Raspberry Pi (Tested on Pi4 Model B-4GB.
+Pi4 2GB should be able to run as total RAM usage was estimated to peak around 1.2GB).

 **Main Features:**
 1. Run efficiently on Raspberry Pi.